 Here is some useful information based on previous CCS recruitment frameworks:

 - The public sector now uses a standard SQ (Selection Questionnaire).
 The majority of this document is standard, so you can do some preparation around this.
-The CCS will include this as the first stage of their tender process and for your bid to be considered, you must meet all the requirements of the SQ.
-Please note that in the past they have included a section relating to previous supply to ensure that you have the necessary capacity and track record of providing similar services – and previously, this has been a pass/fail criterion.
+The CCS may include this as the first stage of their tender process and for your bid to be considered, you must meet all the requirements of the SQ.
+Please note that in the past they have included a section relating to previous supply to ensure that you have the necessary capacity and track record of providing similar services.
 Click HERE to find out exactly what is covered in an SQ and what you can do to prepare.

 - The CCS usually has a section called the Award Questionnaire.
 This is where they will delve into HOW you are going to deliver the services.
 This is likely to include questions relating to delivery models, compliance, monitoring performance, managing the framework, technology requirements etc. This qualitative section will have a clear scoring structure and weighting.